 Me: I have ridden many other peoples horses for them, had experience schooling horses at a low level and competing at low-level in most spheres; dressage, showjumping, eventing, showing (highlands, Clydesdales and hunters) and gymkhanas.
 I tend to like the “difficult” ones, or the ones that are a bit more opinionated.
 I feel that because of this I am very good at remaining clam and collected yet firm when tantrums are happening.
 So with that being said Eva and I were a match and I bought my mare in my final year of university.
 I am now working full time and trying to develop my own career as well as my mares.

-My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for half a year, if that, before that she was moved a fair bit and one of those moves was over from Ireland, before that I have no idea.
+My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for half a year, if that, before that I am not too sure but I know she moved over from Ireland, before that I have no idea.
 At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but we both weren’t coping.
 I gave her the winter off and moved yards at the beginning of 2015.
-At this yard we had an instructor that we were coming on leaps and bounds with, but we need to be able to go out and test what we were learning.
-As I cannot afford to buy a car that can tow – or a lorry – our best option was to move to somewhere that holds competitions and clinics on site.
-This brings us to the start of 2017 we have moved to a fantastic yard with amazing facilities and that holds competitions on site.
-Therefore we are now in a place were we can get going!
+At this point she was far too heavy the grass was too good for her so I hoped moving to a new yard I would be able to control her diet, unfortunately that wasn’t really the case as she was out 24/7 and I had to work her constantly just to keep her from gaining more weight.